Reviews

 (Photo: lifewithkleekai)

-There are three Sundays’ dog food recipes – beef, chicken and turkey.
+There are three Sundays’ dog food recipes: beef, chicken and turkey.
 While this is an acceptable variety, some dog owners may prefer more choice.

 If you’ve got a picky eater like Skye, you may want to have more recipe variety to vary your dog’s meals.
+I’m disappointed Sundays haven’t expanded their recipe range since first reviewing their air-dried food back in 2023.

 For example, We Feed Raw have over six recipes to cater to fussy eaters like my female Alaskan Klee Kai dog.